College of Fine Arts and Communication

 An active chamber musician, Ms. Kim is a member of the Cooperstown Quartet and her festival appearances include Four Seasons, Marlboro, Ravinia, Music from Angel Fire, Bridgehampton Chamber Music Festival, Music at Menlo, Lake Champlain, and Martha’s Vineyard Chamber Music Festival.
 She has toured the US and England as a member of the Musicians from Marlboro and Prussia Cove Open Chamber Music.

 Ms. Kim graduated from the Curtis Institute of Music and New England Conservatory where she studied with Jaime Laredo, Ida Kavafian, and Miriam Fried.
-In addition to performing, she is an Assistant Professor of Violin at East Carolina University in Greenville, NC.
+In addition to performing, she is an Associate Professor of Violin at East Carolina University in Greenville, NC.

 Violist Maria Lambros has performed as a chamber musician throughout the world as a member of three of the country's finest string quartets in venues such as the Concertgebouw in Amsterdam, London's Wigmore Hall, the Konzerthaus in Vienna, New York's Lincoln Center and Weill Recital Hall at Carnegie Hall and the Library of Congress in Washington, D.C.
 She was a member of the renowned Ridge String Quartet, which was nominated for the 1993 Grammy Award for Best Chamber Music Performance for their recording of the Dvorak Piano Quintets with pianist Rudolf Firkusny on the RCA label.
 The recording won Europe's prestigious Diapason d'Or in the same year.
 She was also a founding member of the Naumburg Award-winning Meliora String Quartet, which was Quartet-in-Residence at the Spoleto Festivals of the U.S., Italy and Australia, and which recorded Mendelssohn's Octet with the Cleveland Quartet on the Telarc label.
 She was most recently a member of the Mendelssohn String Quartet, and is currently a member of the Cooperstown Quartet.